 Authentic Bastani’s root traces back to ancient Persia but is now widely popular in other Middle Eastern as well.
-The frozen treat has an exotic, bright color and an intoxicating aroma from saffron that make it seem like an art form rather than just a summer dessert.
+The frozen treat has an exotic, bright color and an intoxicating aroma and potent flavor from saffron that make it seem like an art form rather than just a summer dessert.

 This saffron ice cream has its primary flavors from rosewater, vanilla, saffron, milk, and pistachios and is garnished with flecks of frozen cream to create a contrast of texture.